-- Grand Junction Housing Authority should increase the supply of rental housing by: Acquiring existing units to preserve their affordability; participating in new development with private developers; facilitating the development of a tax credit property; and proceeding with its planned development of the Linden Property. - Grand Junction Housing Authority should create additional resources by: Seeking additional local grant funding to leverage state and federal affordable housing grant funds; proceeding with its planned sale of commercial property on Pitkin Avenue; considering the refinance of the Walnut Park Apartments; considering the utilization of the City of Grand Junction's Private Activity Bond Authority; advertising and accepting donated land / buildings to be used for housing or to be sold to create resources for housing; and strengthen working relationships with local key institutions such as Habitat for Humanity and Housing Resources of Western Colorado (Energy Office). - Grand Junction Housing Authority should increase and maintain public awareness about the need for affordable housing by: Taking the lead on a community education campaign about the need for and benefits of affordable housing; and continue to monitor the market conditions and repeat the Needs Assessment methodology to track progress over time, and share these results with the larger community. - Grand Junction Housing Authority will facilitate an increase in the inventory of the Grand Valley affordable housing units by: 1) Taking a lead on forming and maintaining an active consortium of parties committed to the development of affordable housing; 2) Creating a housing development strategic plan with consortium members; and 3) Annually share plan attainment progress with policy makers.
+- Grand Junction Housing Authority should create additional resources by: Seeking additional local grant funding to leverage state and federal affordable housing grant funds; proceeding with its planned sale of commercial property on Pitkin Avenue; considering the refinance of the Walnut Park Apartments; considering the utilization of the City of Grand Junction's Private Activity Bond Authority; advertising and accepting donated land / buildings to be used for housing or to be sold to create resources for housing; and strengthen working relationships with local key institutions such as Habitat for Humanity and Housing Resources of Western Colorado (former Energy Office).
+Accomplishments: See Grand Valley Housing Coalition activities regarding local dedicated funds in the first bullet above; the commercial property on Pitkin Avenue was sold; see Private Activity Bond comments above; the Housing Authority is strengthening working relationships with local key housing development institutions through the membership and work of the Grand Valley Housing Coalition (membership includes Habitat for Humanity and Housing Resources of Western Colorado). - Grand Junction Housing Authority should increase and maintain public awareness about the need for affordable housing by: Taking the lead on a community education campaign about the need for and benefits of affordable housing; and continue to monitor the market conditions and repeat the Needs Assessment methodology to track progress over time, and share these results with the larger community.